The iOS 12.3 update (currently 12.3.1 16F203) has important improvements for iPhone users in Japan and Apple Pay Transit users everywhere:

 Let’s get this out of the way: this is not Suica Express Transit.
 As the new iOS 12.3 Wallet option explanation makes clear, there are transit cards and there are payment cards.
 It does not work like Suica or other transit cards whose entire transaction architecture is built on instantaneous prepaid self contained secure express transit settlement without network connections.

 Apple Pay Suica works the same everywhere, while Samsung Transit Card is a special mode only for transit through Opal gates with regular old EMV everywhere else.
-It’s a workaround hack for a EMV weakness on smartphones that mimics transit smartcard operation, though it is much slower at the gate than native FeliCa and MIFARE smartcards (watch the video), and because EMV is not a smartcard, does not support different kinds of fares (commuter, senior, student, etc).
+It’s a workaround hack for a EMV weakness on smartphones that mimics transit smartcard operation, though it is much slower at the gate than native FeliCa and MIFARE smartcards (watch the video), and because EMV is not a smartcard, does not support different kinds of fare structures (commuter, senior, student, point to point, etc1).

-iPhone XR/XS Express Transit with power reserve works with EMV transit but is a potentially confusing user experience: power reserve works for transit but not purchases, users will want to use it like a plastic payment card.
+iPhone XR/XS Express Transit with power reserve works with EMV transit but is a potentially confusing user experience: users will want to use it like a plastic payment card and forget that it’s only for transit.
 And because it removes a layer of security for cards tied to bank accounts, with no safety net like a transit prepaid card, EMV Express Transit will be a security concern for some users.

 I have doubts how Apple can successfully market EMV Express Transit when it completely depends on various outside companies in various regions to work successfully.
 If anything goes wrong at the transit gate, and it will, Apple catches the blame, never the bank card company.
 What’s the marketing angle when even Samsung is not heavily promoting EMV Transit Card and how far can the service be extended to other transit systems?